The Shadow of the Wind

 The Shadow of the Wind Tours

-If you fancy inhabiting the roles of Daniel Sempere and co. for an afternoon of adventure, then look up our friends at Icono Serveis who offer The Shadow of the Wind tours where you visit the 'sets' of the book.
+If you fancy inhabiting the roles of Daniel Sempere and co. for an afternoon of adventure, then head to Get Your Guide who offer The Shadow of the Wind tours where you visit the locations of the book.
 Just one of many of the cool things to do in Barcelona which we recommend!